 AVOS Systems has added a few new features to Delicious that enhance it.

 - Stacks.
 A stack is a collection of links built around a common theme, which can include the collector’s commentary.
 This is a feature around which Delicious is placing a great deal of emphasis.
-Stacks can be followed and shared with others, as explain in this Delicious-produced video.
+Stacks can be followed and shared with others, as explained in this Delicious-produced video.

 - Multi-word tags.
 Tags can now be multiple word phrases.
 Heretofore, if you wanted to use multiple words in a tag, you had to hyphenate them.
 Commas are used to separate different tags.